This class is a family class. Click on the "Family Class" tab above to learn more.

 Enjoy a month of guidance and support in creative wordplay with your kids in Playing with Poetry: Discovery and discover the enchantment of reading and writing poetry as a family!
 Add in some tea and goodies, and Poetry Teatimes may become a weekly tradition in your family for years to come!

-Playing with Poetry follows a similar format to The Writer's Jungle Online: parents interact with the instructor, work with their children and then post their work to the Brave Writer online classroom for them (though children are welcome to post directly, as well).
+Playing with Poetry follows a similar format to Brave Writer 101: Guided Writing Process: parents interact with the instructor, work with their children and then post their work to the Brave Writer online classroom for them (though children are welcome to post directly, as well).
 Enroll the entire family in this class for one affordable price and get ready to dive deep into this fascinating topic!

 High school students are welcome to take this class on their own, or they may post separately from the rest of the family if younger siblings are also taking the class.